hmandal/hmandal.github.io/_posts/2017-07-03-Backbone-JS.md

 ![Image of backbone Model-View interaction](/images/Backbone-JS/model-view-interaction.svg "Model-View interaction")

-Now we will add some html to support our `TodoView` and the `TodoView` itself.
+Now we will add some html to support our `TodoView`, and the `TodoView` itself.

 ```patch
 Subject: [PATCH] step-02: Create Todo View.